jpoechill/pythongoogleoauth/README.md

 ### GLogin
 ## Google login made with Flask

 A simple app to test and configure Google login.
-Made for FS Music app.
+Made for FSMusic app.

 @jPoechill 2017